Fleet Sales - Frequently Asked Questions

 A: No. They are purchased as is.
 However, every effort is made to ensure they are in premium condition when sold.
 Each car goes through a comprehensive protocol of inspection, service, cleaning, and detailing prior to sale.
 A report detailing the service performed and the vehicles service log are included.
 Most of the new police cars do come with a transferrable manufacturer’s 5 year/100,000 mile warranty.

-A: Simply contact Fleet Operations at (785)296-8535 and tell us what type of vehicle your department wished to purchase.
+A: Simply contact Fleet Operations at (785) 296-8535 and tell us what type of vehicle your department wishes to purchase.
 After the order is taken, an invoice is generated for the buyer.
 Most vehicles are reserved while still in service.
 Once the vehicle is retired it usually takes 10-14 days to make the vehicle ready for sale.
 When the vehicle is ready, the buyer is contacted to coordinate pick up of the vehicle.

 A: Yes.
 However, transport companies can pick up the vehicles from our facility at an extra cost.
 Our staff can also pick up buyers flying in to Kansas City International airport.